Wee Wee Monsieur: Plot

 The Stooges, Moe, a sculptor, Larry, a music composer, and Curly, a painter, find themselves ensnared in a sequence of events in Paris, France.
 Threatened with incarceration due to overdue rent, they inadvertently enlist in the French Foreign Legion, misconstruing it for the American Legion.
 Deployed to a desert outpost, their mission involves safeguarding Captain Gorgonzola from local threats.
 When the captain is abducted, the Stooges, seizing an opportunity for redemption, embark on a mission.

-Disguised as Santa Claus, replete with sleigh and reindeer, the Stooges proceed to infiltrate the fortress housing the captive captain.
+Disguised as Santa Claus, complete with sleigh and reindeer, the Stooges infiltrate the fortress housing the captive captain.
 Despite the failure of their ruse to deceive, they swiftly incapacitate a confronting guard, gaining ingress to the stronghold.
 Within, they discover Captain Gorgonzola ensnared by the nefarious Sheikh Tsimmis, who seeks to barter Legion munitions for opulent treasures and a concubine retinue.

 Compelled to adopt another guise, the Stooges assimilate into the sheikh's harem, utilizing a dance interlude to subdue him and his chief aide.
-Subsequently effecting their escape, an inadvertent encounter with a lion's den ensues.
-Through Curly's resourcefulness, the peril is averted, as the lion facilitates their journey back to camp upon a wagon, thereby concluding their escapade with a blend of audacity and ingenuity.
+During their subsequent escape, they blunder into a lion's den.
+Through Curly's resourcefulness, the peril is averted, as the lion facilitates their journey back to camp upon a wagon.